nnirror/facet/README.md

 #### time signature

 The variables `time_num` and `time_denom` represent the current time signature of the Facet transport.
-These variables will update when you modify either the `time signature numerator` or `time signature denominator` number inputs in the user interface.
+These variables will update when you modify either the `time signature numerator` or `time signature denominator` number inputs in the user interface, or if the `time()` method is dynamically updating the time signature.

 ## Sample rate